twitchard/moto/README.md

 ## Filtering
-What if I am interesting in seeing all the tasks assigned to me?
+What if I am interested in seeing all the tasks assigned to me?
 Then, I need only search for all the tasks with "#assigned" and "#twitchard" in the same line.
 Maybe I'm not interested in tasks that are finished, so I could exclude tasks that contain the hashtag "#done".
 Maybe I want to see all the highest priority tasks, then I display any tasks that contain the hashtag "#priority" followed by a number greater than 80.
 Dates are tricky.
 For tasks due in the coming week, the logic is "display all tasks where the hashtag #due is on the same line as something that can be parsed and resolved to a date within the next week."
 Maybe we will have to enforce that dates follow a specific format, or maybe we can find an npm module to help parse natural language dates.

 ### Dashboards